 The activation period begins the first day classes are scheduled to begin and ends at the close of the last day of scheduled classes in the second week of the term in which the applicant begins classes.
-Any exceptions to the activation deadline must be approved by the Provost or his or her designee.
+Any exceptions to the activation deadline must be approved by the Provost (or his/her designee) for Remington College.